zipscene/unimodel-core/README.md

 ## Quirks

-- The default implementation of `#upsert` provided does not work with `Array` paths.
+- The default implementation of `Model#upsert` provided does not work with `Array` paths.
-  It is recommended to override the `#upsert` method that if something more robust is desired.
+  It is recommended to override the `Model#upsert` method if something more robust is desired.